-Aleksandra Samusenko, born in 1922, was a member of the Soviet armed forces who fought during Winter War in Finland and during the Great Patriotic War.
-After successfully finished the tank academy, Samusenko received her Order of the Red Star when her tank crew defeated three German Tiger I tanks.
+Aleksandra Samusenko, born in 1922, was a member of the Soviet armed forces who fought during the Winter War in Finland and during the Great Patriotic War.
+After successfully finishing the tank academy, Samusenko received her Order of the Red Star when her tank crew defeated three German Tiger I tanks.

-Her true fame came in the last years of the World War II.
+Her true fame came in the last years of World War II.
 As the only female tank officer in the 1st Guards Tank Army, Samusenko performed heroically during the Battle of Kursk, earning the Order of the Red Star.

 Samusenko died from wounds in the German village of Zülzefirz (70 km from Berlin), during the East Pomeranian Offensive.
 One source reports that Samusenko died during the Soviet assault of Berlin (not verified), while another says that she died after a Soviet tank became lost in the dark and crushed her under its tracks.

-- The 1st Tank Army (1st formation) was raised within the Stalingrad Front from 38th Army in July 1942, but disbanded in August 1942.
+The 1st Tank Army (1st formation) was raised within the Stalingrad Front from 38th Army in July 1942, but disbanded in August 1942.
 The 2nd formation was formed on 30 January 1943 on the basis of HQ 29th Army, under the command of famous armored troops commander Mikhail Katukov personally appointed by Stalin, and transferred to the North-Western Front.
-During the war this tank army had 500-800 tanks.
+During the war, this tank army had 500-800 tanks.